-Congestion along the congestion management process network is evaluated both systemwide, using the region's performance measures, and along network segments using available data to identify and prioritize problem areas.
-To evaluate whether the network is succeeding in achieving the goal of improving the movement of people and goods, the region uses measure of travel time reliability, hours of peak hour excessive delay, and the response time to incidents/crashes along the network.
+Congestion along the congestion management process network is evaluated both systemwide and along network segments using available data to identify and prioritize problem areas.
+To evaluate whether the network is succeeding in achieving the goal of improving the movement of people and goods, the region also uses measure of travel time reliability, hours of peak hour excessive delay, and the response time to incidents/crashes along the network.